opensesamemedia/syncstage-android/README.md

 # Looking for assistance

 You can lean on the SyncStage Early Access Slack channel for assistance with connecting with your applications.
-You can join the channel INSERT LINK HERE or send us an email via INSERT EMAIL HERE
+You can join the channel https://opensesamemedia.slack.com/ or send us an email via INSERT EMAIL HERE

 # Recommendations